dfranganillo/TweetLike/README.md

 Running
 -------

-Just run morbo script/TweetLike and try for yourself
+Just run morbo script/TweetLike and try for yourself.

+The app will be located on localhost:3000

+For other deployment configurations see Mojolicious guides.

 License
 -------